bingomanatee/LeapMotionFingerCursor/README.md

 * the ability to "freeze" the cursor during pinching.

 This project is a library for building menus etc. using the leap motion tracker.

+## PinchMenu

+This library includes a pinch menu that is the equivalent of the classic "Leap Motion Radial Menu" with pinch driving